Shin Splints - Curezone Physiotherapy

 Shin Splints

-Shin splints as the name suggests it is the pain in the shins,or on the front of your lower legs,usually caused by exercises.
+Shin splints as the name suggests it is the pain in the shins, or on the front of your lower legs, usually caused by exercises.
 They are common in people who do a lot of running or other activities such as Tennis or basketball.
 The pain can stop you from exercising and may get worse if you ignore them.
 It is important not to run through pain.
-It is caused by your muscles ,tendons or bone tissue around your shin becoming injured.
+Injuries to muscles, tendons or bone tissue around your shin causes shin splints.

 Shin splints Causes